RevenueCat/apicurio-registry/revenuecat-docker/Readme.txt

 First build the apicurio registry in the parent directory.
 Note that with Java 21 you'll get an error with the jandex plugin - try an older JDK.

+$ export JAVA_HOME=`/usr/libexec/java_home -v 17`

+For sql image
+$ ./mvnw -DskipTests -Pprod -Psql clean install

+For inmemory image (this is really only for testing we don't need it for prod)
 $ ./mvnw -DskipTests -Pprod clean install

 Then run build+push-docker.sh to build the docker and push it.